CHRISTMAS IN NEW YORK //YOUR ULTIMATE GUIDE TO A MAGICAL VISIT

 HARRY POTTER STORE:

 OK, maybe this isn’t holiday related, but we think all things Harry Potter are magical.
 Head inside for a taste of Butterbeer or pick out a wand at the wand shop.
 To enter you must head to the store, scan the QR code at the door and enter the virtual queue.
 You can then go sightseeing around the neighborhood.
-You’ll receive a text when your place is up in line and you’ll have one hour to return to the store.
+You’ll receive a text when your place it’s your turn and you’ll have one hour to return to the store.
 You can find out more here.
 The Harry Potter Store is just a couple of blocks from the Union Square Holiday Market.

 THE VESSEL AT HUDSON YARDS: